namiri-tech/docs-rdme-zm/docs/HOW-TO/start-using-the-api.md

 1. [Sign up on DigiTax](https://digitax.tech/sign-up)
 2. Create a profile and select the appropriate country.
-3. Create a business with a sample correctly formatted TPIN (Tax Payer Identification Number) like `2002720806` and **set it as a SANDBOX business**, with that, you can now transact on the dashboard.
+3. Create a business with a sample correctly formatted TPIN (Tax Payer Identification Number) like `2002720806` and **set it as a TEST business**, with that, you can now transact on the dashboard.
 4. Create the API Key under the "Integrations" tab.

 Use the **X-API-Key** in your header when making API calls through the interactive API docs [here](/reference) OR via your integration during testing.
-This has a quick turn-around of a matter of hours.
+This has a quick turn-around of a matter of minutes or hours.
 Do not wait for days 😊.

 ## Going LIVE